AAbiAbi/miniSpotifyApp/README.md

 ```
 ## Build the lite Restful Server with Ktor

 Ktor is a back-end server using Kotlin.
-It
+Concurrency control,